AppDaemon/appdaemon/docs/APPGUIDE.rst

 The first step is to create a unique file within the apps directory (as defined in the ``appdaemon`` section of configuration file - see `The Installation Page <INSTALL.html>`__ for further information on the configuration of AppDaemon itself).
-This file is in fact a Python module, and is expected to contain one or more classes derived from a supplied ``appdaemon`` class or a custom plugin.
+This file, is in fact, a Python module, and is expected to contain one or more classes derived from a supplied ``appdaemon`` class or a custom plugin.
 For instance, hass support can be used by importing from the supplied``hassapi`` module.
-The start of an app might look like this:
+The start of an App might look like this:

 .. code:: python